seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-  of the target being reached inside the holding horizon and the chance of the stop being reached, computed in §4, printed for every published setup that has a structural row, in whatever section it appears: the best-trades block, the strategy table, and the `СОЗРЕВАЕТ` item, whose number is the chance of its own zone being reached.
+  of the target being reached inside the holding horizon and the chance of the stop being reached, computed in §4, printed for every published setup that has a structural row, in whatever section it appears: the best-trades block, the strategy table, and the `СОЗРЕВАЕТ` item, whose FIRST number is the chance of its own zone being reached and whose SECOND is the survival a trade row prints, taken from the fill (§4). **The second is the risk grade the owner asked for on 18.09**: a waiting setup's risk read on the same scale as a live one's — measured that morning, the first number read 93 % on a row whose survival read 67 %.
 A coin without a structural row prints its line as before, with nothing said about the absence (§1). **Revision `-c` scoped the pair to the R:R, and R:R prints in one section that is empty on most days:** measured 04.09, the run computed all six numbers, logged them, and